contribsys/faktory_example.js/README.md

 ## Running the Example

-1. For this example, we will need to start Faktory first.
+You'll need to open three Terminal windows/tabs.

+1. In tab 1, start Faktory.

 ```
 faktory
 ```

-2. Now start a client process pushing a new job to Faktory every second.
+2. In tab 2, start a client process pushing a new job to Faktory every second.

 ```
 node ./fclient.js
 ```

-3. Lastly start a worker process which fetches jobs from Faktory and executes them:
+3. In tab 3, start a worker process which fetches jobs from Faktory and executes them:

 ```